 What’s a More Rapid Response Than PM?

 Powder metallurgy, when coupled with high sintering temperatures, deserves a serious look in solenoid applications.
-It’s the only process that can address magnetic performance, density, and strength in one fell swoop.

 Consider a switch to PM -- or upgrading your current powder metal part with ultra-high-temp sintering -- if you need a solenoid that has: